Why does emotional intelligence (EQ) even matter to you or me?

 THERE ARE MULTIPLE PARTS WHICH MAKE UP SOMEONE’S EQ

 To be able to explain all the ways that EQ matters in real life, it’s important to note that there are a bunch of different parts that make up what it means to be “emotionally intelligent”.

 In other words, EQ isn’t just a one-size-fits-all thing.

 It’s super important to know what each of these parts are, because all of the parts will impact to your life in some way or another.
 BIG TIME.

 You’ll see in the examples of Boss #1 and #2, I’ve referred to some of these parts– which are actually skills— including self awareness, social skills and relationship management.

-In my next post, I’l explain what those parts are, but today, let’s just focus what I see as the most important part of EQ.
+Soon I’ll explain what each of those parts are, but today, let’s just focus on what I see as the most important part of EQ.